 Satin Paint Finish

-A Satin Paint Finish is similar to the eggshell where there is just a hint of a shine but not too glossy.
-It can be thought of as a step up from the eggshell due to the extra resistance to washing and scrubbing.
+A satin paint finish is similar to the eggshell where there is just a hint of a shine but not too glossy.
+Consider it to be a step up from the eggshell due to the extra resistance to washing and scrubbing.
 It is easy to keep clean with just a damp cloth and can also handle soap if required, making it ideal for any room.
-Satin paint finishes will give a slight more reflective finish than the eggshell at the same time giving the look of a glowing and silky finish.
+Satin paint finishes will give a slightly more reflective finish than the eggshell at the same time giving the look of a glowing and silky finish.

 Eggshell Paint Finish

-Semi gloss is ideal for painting trim, baseboards, crown molding and woodwork.
 When painting kitchen and bathrooms, make sure to ask for a mildew resistant formula for these high moisture areas to help prevent mold from building.
-We recommend using a high quality paint like the Benjamin Moore Aura Bath & Spa Paint .
+We recommend using a high quality paint like the Benjamin Moore Aura Bath & Spa Paint.

 Gloss Paint Finish or High Gloss Paint Sheen

 It is best used for painting trim, baseboards, doors, crown molding and other architectural woodwork elements, as it easy to wipe or scrub away any scuff marks or stains.
 These finishes can easily be washed or scrubbed with soap and water and extra elbow grease.
-Be cautious of using abrasive cleaners as they may leave scratches.
+It is not recommended to use abrasive cleaners as they may leave scratches.

-As professional painters our choice of paint products is the Benjamin Moore Paints .
 If tackling a painting project on your own is not something you want to get started with we offer interior and exterior house painting services in Ottawa.
-If you need guidance on what paint finish to choose our consultation services can help you make the decision.
+If you need guidance on what type of paint finish to choose our consultation services can help you make the decision.